Lars Gerson

-Lars Christian Krogh Gerson (born 5 February 1990) is a Luxembourgish professional footballer who plays as a central defender for Luxembourg National Division side Käerjéng.
+Lars Christian Krogh Gerson (born 5 February 1990) is a Luxembourgish professional footballer who plays as a central defender for Luxembourg National Division side Käerjéng and the Luxembourg national team.

 International career

 Gerson made his debut for Luxembourg on 26 March 2008, in a 0–2 friendly loss against Wales.

 Gerson has also represented Luxembourg at youth level, a.o. at the under-17 European Championship of 2006.

 On 10 June 2025, Gerson made his 100th international appearance in a friendly match against the Republic of Ireland.

 Personal life

 Gerson was born in Luxembourg City to a Luxembourgish father and Norwegian mother.
 His maternal grandfather is the Norwegian anchorman Lars-Jacob Krogh.